Offering a variety of rooms to meet each student’s needs

 You will find that we have several different housing options, including a variety of suite style residences and multi-bedroom duplex houses.
 All student residences are fully furnished and come with a variety of beds, desks, lamps, chairs and dressers.

-North Atwood Hall is part of the main Atwood Center complex, and is a three-story building consisting of 20 suites accommodating up to 34 returning and transfer students.
-All suites have their own bathroom, and living areas.
-The building features two common lounges with pool table, and television.
+North Atwood Hall is part of the main Atwood Center complex, and is a three-story building of 20 suites accommodating freshman, Early Honors, and a few returning, and transfer students.
+All suites have their own bathroom and living areas.
+The building features two common lounges; one as a study room and the other with a television.

 The newest of our residential facilities, Segelhorst Hall features apartment-style living and primarily houses upper-classmen and graduate students.
 Each unit comes fully furnished and features shared bathrooms, full kitchens, and a common living space.